Where to Invest in the North of England

 Even the BBC became less London-centric by moving its HQ to Salford, Manchester.
 Infrastructure too has been given a boost with investment in the Great North Rail Project to make travel quicker between northern cities.
 There are also plans for HS2 to eventually reach as far as Leeds.

-In terms of property, within the past couple of months, Zoopla recorded Manchester, Liverpool and Leeds as the cities with the highest growth in property values at 6.6%, 6.5% and 5.4% respectively.
+In terms of property, in recent months, Zoopla recorded Manchester, Liverpool, and Leeds as the UK cities with the highest growth in property values, at 7.4%, 7.1%, and 6.2% respectively.

 Manchester

-Manchester is one of the cities to have benefitted most from the concept of a Northern Powerhouse.
-In fact, it’s often seen as at the heart of it.
+Manchester continues to be one of the cities to have benefitted most from the concept of a Northern Powerhouse — in fact, it’s often regarded as being at the heart of it.

-A vibrant, growing and increasingly confident city with a population of 552,858, Manchester enjoyed employment growth of 84% between 2002 and 2015, and it’s the top city for young professionals outside London today, according to Hamptons International.
+A vibrant, growing and increasingly confident city with a population of 635,000, Manchester enjoyed employment growth of 92% between 2005 and 2022, and it remains the top city for young professionals outside London today, according to Hamptons International.

 Liverpool

-Liverpool hasn’t benefitted in the same terms as Manchester from the influx of population and investment the Northern Powerhouse has promised, but it’s starting to.
-The huge Liverpool Waters scheme is a massive £5.5 billion transformation of the city’s docklands area.
-It’s bringing new commercial spaces, residential apartments, retail outlets, restaurants, museums and an arts quarter.
-It is also sure to boost tourism.
+Liverpool hasn’t benefitted to the same extent as Manchester from the influx of population and investment the Northern Powerhouse has promised — but that is rapidly changing.
+The Liverpool Waters scheme — a massive £5.5 billion transformation of the city’s docklands — is bringing in new commercial spaces, residential apartments, retail outlets, restaurants, museums, and an arts quarter.
+It’s also boosting tourism significantly.

-The average property in Liverpool is around £186,527, with rental yields sitting at 5.30%.
-Property growth of 8.45% is predicted for the next five years.
+The average property in Liverpool is £201,890, with rental yields at 5.42%.
+Forecasts predict 9.10% property growth over the next five years.

 Newcastle